 In August 2017, the Consumers Association of Singapore (CASE) raised an alarm about the increasingly crazy cost of renovation packages.
 In the seven months from January to July that year, consumers collectively spent around $8.42 million on such packages.
-This figure translates to $11,711 for per renovation package, on average, when the 2008 figure was only $5,742.
+This figure translates to $11,711 per renovation package on average, when the figure in 2008 was only $5,742.

 Doing up a house from scratch, especially when you’ve just collected your keys from the developer or HDB, can cost much more.
 Fully renovating a 4-room BTO flat can cost upwards of $50,000, plus appliances.
 Not to mention the multiple unexpected and hidden costs that may arise during the course of the renovation.